colak/csf-docs/Administrators/WebFaction/wfssl_acme-wf.md

 That requires 2 certificates, each applied to a domain with/without “www”.
 Cert 1 (domain.tld and www.domain.tld).
 Cert 2 (sub.domain.tld and www.sub.domain.tld).

-Second, to setup SSL certificates, there needs to be a ‘_.well-known_’ folder in your webapp folders first (i.e. `~/webapps/appname/.well-known`).
-The script should create this and populate it as needed automatically.
+### _.well-known_ folder

+The _.well-known_ folder is supposed to be created dynamically when running the script.
+It’s added to `~/webapps/appname/.well-known`.
+It is where the script places a code, it then sends an API request to the Let’s Encrypt server, and their API checks if the requested code can be generated on the domain.
+This process verifies that you have control of the domain and have permission to be issuing certs on its behalf.

+However, a lot of people seem to get errors related to this folder (this author included).
+I’ll add troubleshooting tips here as I learn them.

 (Note: If your webapp is a Django or Rails app, see Greg Brown’s [usage notes](https://github.com/gregplaysguitar/acme-webfaction#usage).)

 ## Install acme.sh